Crane Man Basket - Four Person - Crane Rescue Basket - Crane Gear

 Crane Rescue Basket

-Crane Rescue Baskets should be on every job with work above a hoist, or below grade.
+Crane Rescue Baskets should be on every job site with work above a hoist, or below grade.
 Our man lifting baskets can be also used as a Crane Rescue Basket.
 We have an drop down end gate that can offers entrance to a 84 inches of length on the inside.
 The average rescue basket is 80.5 inches long.
 Get these powder coated in white and hang a medical cross on them showing what it’s for and be ready for this task at any time.

 Safety Built In

-Our Baskets come with OSHA Compliance Built in.
+Our Man Baskets designed to come with OSHA Compliance Built in.
 We meet ASME B30.23 for Personnel Hoisting for safe operation.
 There are four tie off locations in this unit to hook in your body harness.
 Overhead protection is built into the unit in case anything is dropped from overhead which will keep the workers safe.
 They come with a door that latches and swings in to prevent accidental opening.
 Handrails are around the entire perimeter and a grab rail is inside at the top to keep all of the fingers safe.
 The intermediate rail is well above the 21 “ requirement.
 And the welding is done by certified welders.
 The load bearing capacity of the unit is 1257 lbs for people and tools inside.
 This is our Working Load Limit.
-You will need to stay within this rated capacity to be OSHA compliant and to keep the workers safe.
+You will need to stay within this rated capacity to be compliant and to keep the workers safe.

 Rigging will need to be supplied locally as the requirements differ from location to location.
 The bridle legs should have four for the platform.
 If a fifth is required for personnel, then that is where the local regulations are best served by buying it locally.
 We can supply it from the US for an additional charge.
 You’ll need to share your local codes to get the right bridle.
 We will make sure the lifting technologies used match your regulations.